stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Druid/Firethorn/index.md

 | 5th | *Immolation, Wrath of Nature* |

 ### Bonus Proficiencies
-When you chose this circle, you gain proficiency with martial axes and bludgeons.
+When you choose this circle, you gain proficiency with martial axes and bludgeons.

 ## Talents